 QueryFlow’s edges represent measurable statistics like cardinality or duration.
 To emphasize parts of the query that might need some special attention we will add coloring heuristics to the edges and nodes of the Sankey-diagram.
 A detailed example can be seen in section 4.1.
 The first set of heuristics is the edges and it indicate a potential flaw in the sub-expressions:

 When a relation cardinality is zero, this can help us find the problematic sub-expression we need to rewrite to fix cardinality issues.
+In this case the edge will have red color as can be seen in Figure 29.

 When an operation is redundant, this can help us improve the queries’ performance by removing operations that don’t change the actual output.
+In this case the edge will have orange color as can be seen in Figure 33.